devcurmudgeon/ybd/readme.md

 - $1 is relative path to a chunk, stratum, system or cluster definition file
 - $2 is the architecture you're building/deploying for.

-If you omit $2, ybd tries to use the architecture of your current machine (x86_64 for most folks).
-Note that all of the current baserock definitions only work for native builds, no cross-compile.
-So if you're on a typical laptop currently your only option for $2 is `x86_64`
+if you omit $2, ybd tries to use the architecture of your current machine (x86_64 for most folks). note that all of the current baserock definitions are for native builds, no cross-compile. so if you're on a typical laptop it may be that your only option for $2 is `x86_64`

-Currently YBD generates a lot of log output, which hopefully helps to explain what is happening.
+currently ybd generates a lot of log output, which hopefully helps to explain what is happening.
 As we approach the singularity, most of the logging will probably end up being turned off.

 ### comparison with morph